 Isaiah 59 reflects a similar situation.
 The chapter speaks of a nation that was in trouble.
 There was no justice, violence was in the streets and the righteous were being preyed upon by the wicked.
 Verses 15 and 16 show us the Lord’s response to the evil that was going on.
 “The LORD looked and was displeased that there was no justice.
 He saw that there was no one, he was appalled that there was no one to intercede.”

 Once again, the Lord made His will very clear.
 He was displeased by what was happening in Israel and desired for matters to be made right.
 He was waiting for His people to pray, so that salvation and righteousness might be poured out upon the people.
 But again, there was no one to intercede.
 In this case, however, the Lord allowed Israel to suffer in sin for hundreds of years until His people were redeemed by the coming of the Messiah.
 God always looks first for an intercessor.
 It is His plan to accomplish His will on this planet through the prayers of the saints.

 It is for this reason that Jesus taught us to pray, “Your will be done on earth as it is in heaven.”
 God has given us the awesome privilege of partnering with Him in bringing about the advance of His Kingdom on earth.

 As we ask ourselves, “why pray?” we can move from a lethargic attitude about prayer to a place of tremendous excitement as we join with God in what He is doing on this planet.
 Understanding the place of prayer in God’s plan can give us greater motivation and commitment to be the people of prayer that God is calling us to become.

-Dave Butts is the president of Harvest Prayer Ministries and the author of several books on prayer including The Devil Goes to Church, Desperate for Change and Prayer and the End of Days.
+Dave Butts was the president of Harvest Prayer Ministries until his death in 2022.
+He was the author of many books on prayer including The Devil Goes to Church, Desperate for Change and Prayer and the End of Days.